When Jesus saw their faith, He said to the paralytic, “Son, your sins are forgiven you. Mark 2:5

 Romans 10:17, reveals that faith comes by hearing God’s Word; I believe those four friends must have heard Jesus preach, and having been stirred in their faith by what they heard, then went home to bring their friend.
 Indeed, faith produces miracles; but it is the hearing of the Word of God that produces faith.

 To have faith that produces the miraculous therefore, you can’t afford to be casual about the Word; rather, you must be focused on and keep being exposed to the Word; with an expectation to see results, and corresponding actions to show you are stirred by the Word.
-Also, Jesus could not ignore the faith of these 5 people in this story.
+Also, Jesus could not ignore the faith of these five people in this story.
 It was faith that was victorious over every discouragement or hindrance (crowd, no stairs, no rope, remove roof, etc.).
 This is the kind of faith Jesus always looks for and commends; it is the kind of faith that releases the miraculous.

 Is your faith tangible, can it be seen?
 Faith is birthed in the heart but it is revealed in our acts.